Change is possible.

 Net zero

-Physicians’ oath to do no harm extends to the planet as well as to patients.
-The CMA is advocating for a climate-resilient, net-zero health system can help mitigate the impacts of climate change and ensure a healthier population.
+Health care should be as good for the planet as it is for patients.
+The CMA is advocating for a climate-resilient, net-zero health system to help mitigate the impacts of climate change and ensure a healthier future.

 Aging with dignity in the community